How to Perform Backups and Restorations in SQL Management Studio

 Before diving into the technical steps, let’s briefly discuss why backups and restorations are crucial:

-- Data Protection: Backups safeguard your data against accidental deletions, hardware failures, or cyberattacks.
+- Data Protection: Backups ensure that your data is safe in case of hardware failures, accidental deletions, or cyberattacks.

 - Compliance: Many industries require regular backups to meet regulatory standards.